ge3224/switchback/examples/demos/erlang/README.md

 ## Next Steps

-Try modifying the demoto:
+Try modifying the demo to:
-1. Add private messaging between users
+1. Add article comments with real-time updates
-2. Create multiple chat rooms
+2. Implement article search functionality
-3. Add message persistence with Mnesia
+3. Add article persistence with Mnesia
-4. Implement typing indicators
+4. Create article categories and filtering
-5. Add emoji reactions to messages
+5. Add user ratings for articles
 6. Create a distributed cluster across multiple nodes
-7. Add admin commands (kick, ban, mute)
+7. Add article authoring and editing
-8. Implement message search and history
+8. Implement article recommendations based on view history

-Have fun exploring the Actor Model with Erlang and Switchback!
+Have fun exploring Server-Side Rendering with Erlang and Switchback!